bihealth/snappy-pipeline/docs/usage.rst

 - a number of pre-packaged, well-tested workflows (pipeline steps) that are
 - driven by configuration and sample sheet files and
-- can be shared over multiple projects; it has
+- can be shared over multiple projects; and a
-- good integration into DRMAA-based scheduling systems and a
 - easy-to-use command line interface.

 Here is how to get command line help: